glass-notes/glass-notes/docs/spec.md

 #### ▶▶▶ RESTful API

 We'll be using a Python-based, Django REST Framework application to serve our API.
 We'll be utilizing a PostgreSQL database.
 The package `PyGitHub` will be used to communicate from Python to GitHub's API.
-The
+The `src/GitNotesAPI` directory will contain the API.
+We'll be using Python 3.6 because of it's support of type-annotations and type-linting.
+Tests will be written.

 ## ▶ Deployment